Canto II Literary Map of Exeter & Devon connection: Dean Prior; Robert Herrick

 his discontent for the chance to hear

 one more melody.
-Today, the only noise
+Today, the only sound

-in that hallowed ground is the passing whine
+on that hallowed ground is the passing whine

 and abandoned, the land cries: